after-the-sunrise/bitflyer4j/README.md

 #### Subscribe to Realtime Feed

 Initiate a subscription for the steaming market data.
+(Automatic reconnect with subscription recovery upon unsolicited disconnect.)

 ```java
 public class RealtimeSample {